 1 ACCME’s Essential Areas, Elements, Updated Accreditation Criteria and Policies (including 2004 Standards for Commercial Support) as noted in following links: ACCME’s Essential Areas, Elements, and Criteria and ACCME Policies.

-2 Current Formats of CME activities include: Course, Committee Learning, Enduring Material, Internet Activity-Live, Internet Activity-Enduring Material, Internet Searching and Learning, Journal-based CME, Learning from Teaching, Manuscript Review, Performance Improvement, Regularly Scheduled Series and Test Item Writing
+2 Current Formats of CME activities include: Course, Committee Learning, Enduring Material, Internet Activity-Live, Internet Activity-Enduring Material, Internet Searching and Learning, Journal-based CME, Learning from Teaching, Manuscript Review, Performance Improvement, Regularly Scheduled Series, Test Item Writing and Other.

 3 Accreditors must inform provider of accreditation decision within 4 weeks of decision.

 4 Individuals with conflicts of interest must recuse themselves from the decision-making process.